-Tritium continues to be detected in the g-2 source area monitoring wells, at concentrations above the 20,000 pCi/L, Federal DWS with a maximum concentration of 76,000 pCi/L during 2010.
-Although the engineered stormwater controls are effectively protecting the activated soil shielding at the source area, monitoring data indicate that the continued release of tritium appears to be related to the flushing of residual tritium from the deep vadose zone following significant natural periodic fluctuations in the local water table.
+- Tritium continues to be detected in the g-2 source area monitoring wells at concentrations above the 20,000 pCi/L Federal DWS, with a maximum concentration of 119,000 pCi/L. Although the engineered stormwater controls are effectively protecting the activated soil shielding at the source area, monitoring data indicate that the continued release of tritium appears to be related to the flushing of residual tritium from the deep vadose zone following significant natural periodic fluctuations in the local water table. - As a result of natural radioactive decay and dispersion in the aquifer, the downgradient portion of the g-2 tritium plume has been reduced to approximately 200 feet in length, and is presently located entirely south of the NSLS facility.
+During 2011, the highest observed tritium concentration was 58,600 pCi/L in a temporary well installed immediately south of Brookhaven Avenue.
+Because the plume segment has migrated south of Brookhaven Avenue, an ROD contingency action was triggered.